 Trading Betfair and Reading…. lots

-When I start to get stuck into a particular runner in a race that has a good chance of being gifted a lead it just encourages me to look that bit more, occasionally I spend some time looking at the makeup of a race and its start to find im not sure.
+When I start to get stuck into a particular runner, in any race.
+That, has a good chance of being gifted a lead.
+It just encourages me to look a bit more.
+Occasionally I spend some time looking at the makeup of a race and its start to find I’m not sure.
 In which case its best left alone, although those situations when you dig deeper and it becomes a more and more appealing opportunity it can get pretty exciting.

 Today Beyondtemptation ran in the 4.40 at Sedgefield which was starting to look like one of those instances this morning.
 The start of the race was beginning to look a little edgy.
 Because of this I dropped some of my stake (others were looking pretty keen).
 Having started at 7.0 in the live show it hit as low as 1.5 in-running!
 That’s pretty huge and I must admit.
 I was out at around 4.5 with the horse leading pretty much the whole race and fading in the final stages.
 One to keep an eye on in the future for sure.
 The important thing to remember though is it’s not just the selected horse but the makeup of the race around it.
 Taking half hour to read though the cards, previous runs etc in the morning certainly pays for itself when you catch a move like that.
 Even on a small stake.